 If you’re looking for a cheap winter getaway where you can ski to your heart’s content without putting too much of a strain on the wallet, look east!
 Eastern Europe is home to many amazing ski resorts, full of pristine mountain landscapes with budget-friendly ski resorts for all kinds of travellers.
 Poiana Brasov is one such mountain resort town, located in the heart of Romania’s beautiful Transylvania region.

 Only a 30-minute drive from the vibrant city of Brasov and an international airport easily accessible in both Bucharest and Brasov, Poiana Brasov is an easy winter getaway for lovers of skiing, snowboarding and general winter fun.
-The town of Poiana Brasov is quite small but there are 12 ski runs to enjoy totaling over 22 kilometers and dozens of delightful ski resorts and guesthouses in Poiana Brasov.
+The town of Poiana Brasov is quite small but there are 12 ski runs to enjoy totalling over 22 kilometres and dozens of delightful ski resorts and guesthouses in Poiana Brasov.

 There are some phenomenal ski resorts with spa facilities.
 During my stay in Poiana Brasov, I enjoyed staying at Ana Hotel Sport, which was budget-friendly but spacious and with nice facilities.
 I also used a day pass at Teleferic Grand Hotel to enjoy their sauna, steam room, outdoor hot tub, and massage services — it was extremely luxurious!